codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 ---
-title: "GitOps Environments"
+title: "GitOps Environments dashboard"
-description: "Track and manage Argo CD applications within environments"
+description: "Track and manage Argo CD applications within and across Environments"
 group: dashboards
 toc: true
 ---

-Codefresh offers a variety of dashboards, each providing a unique perspective on Argo CD applications and their deployments. <!--- The GitOps Overview dashboard offers a high-level view, emphasizing essential Key Performance Indicators.
-The GitOps Apps dashboard serves as a centralized hub for monitoring and managing application deployments, resources, and configurations. -->
+Codefresh offers a range of dashboards, each offering unique insights into Argo CD applications and their deployments.
+The GitOps Overview dashboard offers a high-level view, showcasing essential Key Performance Indicators (KPIs).
+The GitOps Apps dashboard centralizes the monitoring and management of individual application deployments, resources, and configurations.

+While these dashboards provide extensive data on applications, they don't inherently reveal the relationships between different but interconnected Argo CD Applications.
+This is where the GitOps Environments dashboard comes in.

-The GitOps Environments dashboard brings a new dimension to your GitOps experience.
+The GitOps Environments dashboard introduces a new dimension to your GitOps experience with Argo CD applications.
-It presents Argo CD applications within the context of their environments, offering a holistic view of how applications progress through the software development lifecycle.
+* It places Argo CD applications within the context of their environments, providing a comprehensive view of their journey through the software development lifecycle.
-Beyond the visibility, for individual applications, you can also review the deployment history, take actions such as synchronization and refresh, and more.
+* Beyond visibility, it allows you to delve into the deployment history of individual applications and take actions such as synchronization and refresh, among others.

 {% include
 	image.html